intelliw/hsy-api.portal/api.sundaya.monitored.equipment/Getting Started/Start Here/Standards & Conventions.md

         - `tel_device` is a general descriptor for the different device _Telemetry_ datasets.
         - `any_bq` is the the _BigQuery Analytics_ repository.

-The list of _Repository_ qualifiers is provided in the [Storage/Respositories](/docs/api.sundaya.monitored.equipment/0/c/Implementation/Architecture/Storage) section.
-The list of _Dataset_ names is also provided in that section.

 <br>

 A `Query` _Service_ queries data from a _Repository_.